Skip to main content

 In aquaculture, the goal is to minimise the harmful environmental impacts of intensive farming.
 To this end, closed-loop systems are being developed, plant-based feed options are being tested for suitability, and integrated systems that combine fish, plants, and filter feeders in one facility are being designed, allowing nutrients to be directly reused.
 However, it will take time for these concepts to become widely adopted in the production of fish and seafood.
 Nonetheless, the major global crises cannot be effectively addressed without sustainable fisheries management and environmentally friendly production in aquaculture.

-• (1) Food and Agriculture Organization of the United Nations (FAO), 2024: "The State of World Fisheries and Aquaculture 2024 – Blue Transformation in action", Rome. doi.org/10.4060/cd0683en
+(1) Food and Agriculture Organization of the United Nations (FAO), 2024: "The State of World Fisheries and Aquaculture 2024 – Blue Transformation in action", Rome. https://doi.org/10.4060/cd0683en

-More about "Fisheries and Aquaculture"
+More on "Fisheries and Aquaculture"

 The federal government and the governments of the five northern German states support the current development and sponsor the DAM